Debraheem/pyfortmesa/tests/README.md

 ```

 There is no update script on purpose; replacing the baseline should be an
 explicit development action.
-MESA-backed timing output is not part of this
+MESA timing output is not part of this
 golden file because timing values and local MESA paths are machine-dependent.

-After installing a MESA-enabled build and setting `MESA_DIR`, run:
+After installing a build for MESA calls and setting `MESA_DIR`, run:

 ```bash
 ./test mesa
 ```

-That runs the quick checks first, then the optional MESA-backed eos/kap,
+That runs the quick checks first, then the optional MESA eos/kap,
-hydrostatic, and saved-model profile timing runners. `./test all` is currently
+hydrostatic, and saved model profile timing runners. `./test all` is currently
 an alias for `./test mesa`.

-The standard saved-model profile timing report is part of `./test mesa` through:
+The standard saved model profile timing report is part of `./test mesa` through:

 ```bash
 tests/mesa/run_profile_timing_suite.sh